Overview of California Taxes

-Sacramento County is located in northern California and has a population of about 1.5 million people.
+Sacramento County is located in northern California and has a population of just over 1.5 million people.
 It's also home to the state capital of California.
-The county’s average effective property tax rate is 0.84%, 13th highest in the state.
-At that rate, the total property tax on a home worth $200,000 would be $1,680.
+The county’s average effective property tax rate is 0.81%.
+At that rate, the total property tax on a home worth $200,000 would be $1,620.

 Contra Costa County

-The median property tax paid by homeowners in the Bay Area’s Contra Costa County is $4,548 per year, sixth highest in California.
+The median property tax paid by homeowners in the Bay Area’s Contra Costa County is $4,941 per year.
 That is nearly double the national median property tax payment.

-According to the U.S. Census Bureau, the median home value in Fresno County is $220,600, roughly a third of the state median.
+According to the U.S. Census Bureau, the median home value in Fresno County is $237,500.
 That means that, while property tax rates in Fresno County are similar to those in the rest of the state, property taxes paid in terms of dollars spent are far lower.
-The median annual property tax payment in Fresno County is $1,852, more than $1,500 below the state median.
+The median annual property tax payment in Fresno County is $1,948, more than $2,000 below the state median.